bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Okay, good to know.

-Lucas Ontivero: 01:22:28

-Alright, what else

-Speaker 4: 01:22:30

-do we have?

 Lucas Ontivero: 01:22:31

-What else do we have?
+Alright, what else do we have?

 Unknown speaker: 01:22:34

-Nopora, I have a question.
+Nopara, I have a question.
 You said about the paper that had information about confidential assets and mixing or something like that?
 You mentioned it like 5 minutes ago or something.

 Lucas Ontivero: 01:22:51

 Yes, I was explaining the history of CoinShuffle.
-It started with CoinShuffle, then they came up with a new protocol that doesn't require TOR, that's called `DiceMix`, and they incorporated it into CoinShuffle, and they called it CoinShuffle++, and then they figured out how to do CoinShuffle with confidential transactions and that is called `ValueShuffle`.
+It started with CoinShuffle, then they came up with a new protocol that doesn't require TOR, that's called DiceMix, and they incorporated it into CoinShuffle, and they called it CoinShuffle++, and then they figured out how to do CoinShuffle with confidential transactions and that is called ValueShuffle.

 Unknown speaker: 01:23:30